Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Option 2: FDA-Approved GLP-1 Through a Telehealth Provider

-FDA-Approved Wegovy & Zepbound — Available Now
+FDA-Approved Wegovy & Zepbound — Cash-Pay Path

 See if you qualify for FDA-approved GLP-1 treatment through Ro

 Licensed physicians, FDA-approved medication, no long-term commitment.
-Month-to-month — start now, transition to Bridge in July if you qualify.
-Cash-pay path only; cannot coordinate Medicare coverage.
+Month-to-month cash-pay path only; Ro cannot coordinate GLP-1 coverage for government insurance plans.

-Check eligibility on Ro →Self-pay path.
+Check eligibility on Ro \u2192 (sponsored affiliate link, opens in a new tab)Self-pay path only.
 Ro cannot coordinate GLP-1 coverage for government insurance plans.

 Option 3: Compounded GLP-1 Programs